mcgnly/DeveloperDocumentation/Android/Reference.md

-# The relayr Android SDK
+# relayr for Android Developers

-Welcome to the relayr Android SDK, we are genuinely excited to have you on board!
+Welcome to the relayr Android Documentation, we are genuinely excited to have you on board!
-All references in this section are to the [relayr Android SDK Repository](https://github.com/relayr/android-sdk)
+The Android SDK is available for download from the [relayr Android SDK Repository](https://github.com/relayr/android-sdk) on GitHub.

-The Android SDK provides you with programmatic access points to the relayr API, it allows you to use the relayr [Cloud Platform](https://developer.relayr.io/documents/Welcome/Platform) in your application and in the future - handle Bluetooth LE connection to your sensor modules.
+The Android SDK provides you with programmatic access points to the relayr API, it allows you to use the relayr [Cloud Platform](https://developer.relayr.io/documents/Welcome/Platform) in your application and in the future - handle Bluetooth Low Energy connection to your sensor modules and other devices.

+## Building your First relayr Android App

-We realize that you probably want to skip introductions and get down to building your app so here are the first steps to [get you started](https://developer.relayr.io/documents/Android/GettingStarted).
+We realize that you probably want to skip introductions and get down to building your app so we've created a [step by step tutorial](https://developer.relayr.io/documents/Android/BuildingApp) explaining how to create a simple thermometer application, using the Temperature sensor available on the WunderBar and the Android SDK.

 ## SDK Reference